indiainvestments/content/faqs/up-to-what-age-should-i-take-term-cover.md

 Ideally, if you reach a state where your savings + investments far exceed the cover amount \(for example, by more than 2x-3x\); then it makes sense to cancel the policy and stop paying further premiums.
 In the event of your demise, your nominee\(s\) would simply inherit your corpus.

-**If you plan well, you would actually make the term cover moot well before your retirement
+**If you plan well, you would actually make the term cover moot well before your retirement**

 In a well run plan, you would start creating assets soon enough.
 Even if you have a few years of earning/investing left, your corpus may be sufficient to take care of all the financial goals that outlive you.
 When you reach this state, you don't require term covers.
-Example: Say you hav two financial dependents and are building a retirement corpus for the three of you.
+Example: Say you have two financial dependents and are building a retirement corpus for the three of you.
 There may be a few more years required to build the corpus for all three, but you would have built the corpus for the two dependents earlier.
 You can then cancel the policy.